TechnologyBrewery/baton/README.md

 Default: `migrations.json`

+### backupOriginalMigratedFiles
+Controls if backups of original files prior to migration are saved.

+Default: `true`

+### backupCustomLocation
+Customizes the location where backups of original files prior to migration are stored  By default, the system temp directory is used.
+This will result in the files in that temp location being subjected to your local computer's policy for cleaning (often either on reboot or never).
+Changing this property to the location of your choosing will allow greater control.

+Default: `system temp directory`

+### numberOfBackupsToKeep
+The number of backups for original files prior to migration to keep.
+Once this number is hit, the backup files will rotate, with the oldest being purged.

+It is worth noting that this controls number of old files kept, not the total number files kept.
+For instance, if set to 5, you will have 5 *old* backup files as well as one active backup.
+This is based on how the file rotation library works.

+Default: `10`

 ## Migrations JSON File Configuration
 When specifying your configurations in `migrations.json` or your custom `migrationsConfigurationFile` file name, the following options are available.